Trip reference number: ITN-MDG012

 Day 1 Depart on the Air France flight from London Heathrow (or another UK airport) to Antananarivo via Paris CDG.
 You will be met, assisted and transferred to Relais des Plateaux to stay overnight, breakfast included.

 Day 2 Your professional wildlife expert guide and your driver will collect you from your hotel.
 Travel east along good roads in your private 4WD to Vakona Forest Lodge in Andasibe-Mantadia National Park (about three hours by road) for a 3-night stay with breakfast and dinner included.
 You will be taken for an introductory guided rainforest walk to seek lemurs, endemic rainforest-dependent birds as well as fascinating reptiles and frogs.
-During your stay here you might also wish to visit the impressive tree nurseries of Association Mitsinjo (pictured), where some 100 species of endemic rainforest trees are being cultivated as part of a reforestation programme.
-Visitors may, for a small donation, plant an endemic tree here: as our friend, guidebook guru Hilary Bradt comments, 'What better way could there be of literally putting something back into the soil of a country you are visiting than planting a tree?'.
+After dark, you will be taken for a guided night walk either at Mitsinjo rainforest or in a small, privately protected rainforest parcel managed by a local guide association, VOIMMA.

-Day 3 Here you spend your time exploring this rainforest wildlife hotspot with your guide - look for Indri (the largest of all the lemur), the 2ft long Parson's chameleon and endemic birds such as the Blue coua, Madagascar blue pigeon, Lesser vasa parrot, Crossley's babbler and Nelicourvi weaver.
-You can take an easy night walk in Station Forestier d'Analamazaotra, administered by proactive NGO Association Mitsinjo.
-This is the only site in the area where you can experience the rainforest after dark, surrounded by a cast of other weird and wonderful animal oddities which emerge from their daytime hideouts after dusk.
-With luck you may see Eastern woolly lemur, Sportive lemur, Furry-eared dwarf lemur and Goodman's mouse lemur.
-Its the best time to seek chameleons which initially reflect white in torch-light.
-You should also see various species of Tree frog.
-You may also see birds such as the Madagascar long-eared owl and rare Collared nightjar.
+Day 3 Early morning guided rainforest walk in Andasibe ('Perinet').
+Here, you will be looking for Indri (the largest of all the lemur), the 2ft long Parson's chameleon, Diademed sifaka and endemic birds such as the Blue coua, Madagascar blue pigeon, Lesser vasa parrot, Crossley's babbler and Nelicourvi weaver.
+After lunch, you might wish to visit the impressive tree nurseries of Association Mitsinjo , where some 100 species of endemic rainforest trees are being cultivated as part of a reforestation programme.
+Alternatively, visit Lemur Island.
+This evening, you could make a second night walk in Station Forestier d'Analamazaotra, administered by proactive NGO Association Mitsinjo.
+Here, you'll seek out the likes of Eastern woolly lemur, Sportive lemur, Furry-eared dwarf lemur and Goodman's mouse lemur.
+Its the best time to seek chameleons which initially reflect white in torch-light and if you are lucky you may see Mossy or Satanic leaf-tailed geckoes.
+You should find various species of Tree frog.
+Nocturnal birds resident include Madagascar long-eared owl and rare Collared nightjar.

 Day 4 Visit the beautiful 10,000ha of primary forest in Mantadia National Park with your guides.
 This rainforest holds a collection of rare mammals and birds not necessarily found in Andasibe-Mantadia National Park, including approachable groups of Diademed sifaka and the vociferous Black-and-white ruffed lemur.
 Rare birds abound, as do interesting reptiles and frogs.
 Alternatively, you might prefer to explore more of the rainforest at Andasibe.

-Day 5 Today, take another guided rainforest walk in either Andasibe, or for keen birders, revisit Mantadia National Park which might reveal rarities such as Gray-crowned tetraka, White-browed oxylabes and Red forest fody.
-Birders can also look out in rank roadside growth for species such as White-throated rail (pictured).
+Day 5 Today, take another guided rainforest walk in either Andasibe, or for keen birders, revisit Mantadia National Park which might reveal rarities such as Short-legged ground-roller (pictured), Gray-crowned tetraka, White-browed oxylabes and Red forest fody.
+Birders can also look out in rank roadside growth for species such as White-throated rail, Madagascar rail and Madagascar flufftail.
 In the mid- afternoon you will be driven back to Antananarivo to stay overnight at Relais des Plateaux Hotel with breakfast included.

 This trip has no fixed departures but restrictions may apply - check operator website